Louis XII: Early life

 Louis kneeling in prayer, with saints, from the Hours of Louis XII, his personal book of hours, 1498–99, Getty Museum.
 Inscribed (literally) "Louis XII of this name: it is made at the age of 36 years".

-Louis d'Orléans was born on 27 June 1462 in the Château de Blois, Touraine (in the modern French department of Loir-et-Cher), the son of Charles, Duke of Orléans, and Marie of Cleves.
+Louis d'Orléans was born on 27 June 1462 in the Château de Blois, Touraine (in the modern French department of Loir-et-Cher), the son of Charles I, Duke of Orléans, and Marie of Cleves.
 His father was almost seventy years old when Louis was born.
 Louis was only three years old when he succeeded as Duke of Orléans upon the death of his father in 1465.

 Louis XI, who had become king of France in 1461, became highly distrustful of the close relationship between the Orleanists and the Burgundians and began to oppose the idea of an Orleanist ever coming to the throne of France.
-However, Louis XI might have been more influenced in this opinion by his opposition to the entire Orleanist faction of the royal family than by the actual facts of this paternity case.
 Despite any alleged doubts that King Louis XI had, the King, nevertheless, became the godfather of the newborn.